provincieNH/BGTHigh3/conversie/README.md

 ```

 ## Running the ETL locally
-To run store your zipped files in the `/resources` directory.
+To run store your zipped GML file in the `/resources` directory.
+At the moment this script will only convert a zip file with GML's.

 Finally execute: